 Upon arrival at the emergency room, our worst fears were realized.
 Dad was dead of a massive heart attack.
 He was only 56 years young.
 One minute we were going for ice cream, and the next my dad was gone.
 That was the day I learned how fast your whole world can be thrown into chaos.

-In the days that followed I watched my mother struggle with burial & funereal decisions.
+In the days that followed, I watched my mother struggle with burial & funeral decisions.
 She was in a total fog.
 My uncle was our funeral director, he tried to provide us with guidance, but we were all in shock, especially my mom, and decisions were very difficult her, for all of us.

 The struggles that my mother faced in those very trying days, was the basis for my career decision.

 Everyone, at some point in their life, will experience a death.
 It is the ONE event that NO ONE will escape.
 In 1975, 5 years after my father’s untimely death, I started helping families to preplan their burial and funeral decisions, while in the comfort of their own homes, without the trauma of a death clouding their decisions.
 Over the years I have been thanked many times by families that had to do nothing more than sign a few papers.
 Preplanning relieved the emotional and financial stress that my mother and so many other families I have seen over the years go through.

 Ironically, my dad’s death has helped me to help others.
 Thank you, Dad